Joey Badass: Influences

-Controversy

-Legal issue
+Personal life

 In January 2015, Joey Badass was arrested and charged with assault for allegedly breaking a security guard's nose before performing at the Falls Festival in Byron Bay, New South Wales, Australia.

+In January 2022, Joey Badass stated in an interview with radio personality Angela Yee that he was polyamorous.
+In 2023, he began dating actress and singer Serayah.
+On February 6, 2025, the couple announced they were expecting their first child.
+In their June 2025 cover story with Essence Magazine, Joey expressed that he has since changed his perspective on polyamory and has been monogamous since his relationship with Serayah, stating that "I bought a home and it just changed my perspective.
+It definitely shifted and the dynamic that I wanted changed.
+So I'm very much monogamous now, and I don't discourage or disagree with anybody going after polyamory or whatever if that's what you want to do.
+But this is where I'm at now and this is where I feel secure".

 Feud with Troy Ave

 In June 2015, tensions between Joey Badass and fellow Brooklyn native Troy Ave began brewing after the former declared himself the "#1 independent hip hop artist/brand in the world" in a series of tweets.
 Troy Ave responded in another tweet by pointing out that Joey Badass is signed to Cinematic Music Group, whose music is distributed by RED Distribution, a subsidiary of Sony Music Entertainment, but Joey Badass later denied reports of a feud between the two of them.

 On July 7, 2015, in an interview with Ebro Darden on Hot 97, Joey Badass had words of praise for Troy Ave, stating: "At some point you gotta have some level of respect for Troy because, at the end of the day, we're both independent artists who are standing on major platforms next to a whole bunch of major artists and they know who we are."
 However, in February 2016, he reignited the feud in a single entitled "Ready", where he rapped: "60k, first week for the badass / 200k to this day, I know you niggas mad / With that 80-20 split, my nigga do the math / my nigga Kirk just outsold Troy Ave" (in reference to Kirk Knight's debut studio album Late Knight Special and Troy Ave's second studio album Major Without a Deal).